rwxrob/zet/20211020144536/README.md

 person focuses *only* on "teaching" something --- the less likely the content is going to be worth learning.
 This is nothing new.
 It's been true since humans started learning.
-But there is always some asshole lying to you to see you a quick-n-easy "course".
+But there is always some asshole lying to you to sell you a quick-n-easy "course".

 This is why mentoring is so much more valuable any "course" you could ever find.
 Pairing and shadowing experienced professionals has been how